Endoscopic Strip Craniectomy

 What is endoscopic strip craniectomy?

 An endoscopic strip craniectomy is a surgery to remove a fused suture in babies with some types of craniosynostosis.
 After surgery, your baby wears a helmet for several months.
-The helmet molds their head to a shape that allows for normal brain growth.
+The helmet molds their head to a shape and allows for normal brain growth.

 Much smaller cuts are made to the baby’s head and scalp in endoscopic surgery than in traditional (open) surgery.
-(Open surgery starts with a large cut across the top of the head to reach the baby’s skull.)

 See craniosynostosis treatments to learn about all treatment options for babies with fused sutures.
 We base our recommendations on the affected suture and your baby’s age.